-Adding a dog to your family is a big step and you can’t forget the task of choosing a fence for your dog
+Adding a dog to your family is a big step and you can’t forget the task of choosing a fence for you dog

-While taking dogs for walks or hikes are some of the best ways to give them exercise, those options don’t always fit into our busy schedules.
+While taking dogs for walks or hikes are some of the best ways to give them exercise, those options don’t always fit into your busy schedule.

 Why Fence For Dogs?

 A fenced-in yard provides a safe place for dogs to:

 - Play fetch

 - Enjoy the outdoors with you and your family